 First, Charles Dana Gibson brought us the Gibson Girl.
 Then, after Gibson’s retirement from illustrating, Harrison Fisher arrived on the scene.
-His Fisher Girl “redefined the American ideal of feminine beauty” (Harrison Fisher and the American Beauty) during the first quarter of the 20th century.
+His Fisher Girl “redefined the American ideal of feminine beauty” during the first quarter of the 20th century.

 Who was Harrison Fisher?

 Harrison Fisher was born to be an artist.
 His father, Hugo Antoine Fisher, was an artist as was his paternal grandfather, Felix Xavier Fisher.

 Felix, his wife Mary, and Hugo and his wife Addie, immigrated from Prague, Bohemia, Austria (now part of the Czech Republic) sometime during the early 1870s.
 They settled as one household in Brooklyn, New York.

 The 1880 federal census shows that the family also consisted of two sons; Harrison, and Hugo.
 Harrison was born on July 27, 1877.
 Both boys would grow up to be successful artists.
 Hugo Melville Fisher was known for his Pacific coastal landscapes and Parisian street scenes.